 Before completing more than 45 credits, students will be required to pass a written examination to determine their capability to pursue advanced doctoral studies.
 The First Examination, to be given in Spanish, will test the student's critical ability to analyze selected major works of different periods in the fields of Peninsular and Latin American Literature.
 Students must bear in mind that questions on literary criticism are an integral part of the examination.

-A list of 12 works (6 in Peninsular and 6 in Latin American Literature) selected by the Annual Examination Committee will be made available at the office of the Executive Officer no later than three months before the date set for the examination.
+A list of 16 works (8 in Peninsular and 8 in Latin American Literature) selected by the Annual Examination Committee will be made available at the office of the Executive Officer no later than six months before the date set for the examination.
 The examination will consist of two parts: 1) Peninsular Literature and 2) Latin American.
-The examination in Peninsular Literature will be divided into three sections: 1.
+The examination in Peninsular Literature will be divided into four sections: 1.
 Medieval, 2.
-Renaissance and Baroque and 3.
-Eighteenth Century, Nineteenth Century and Twentieth Century.
-Latin American Literature will be divided into three sections: 1.
-Colonial and Nineteenth Century, 2.
-Modernismo and Contemporary Novel and Short Story and 3.
-Theatre, Essay, and Modern and Contemporary Poetry
+Renaissance and Baroque, 3.
+Eighteenth and Nineteenth Century, 4.
+Twentieth and Twenty First Century.
+Latin American Literature will be divided into four sections: 1.
+Colonial, 2.
+Nineteenth Century, 3.
+From Modernismo to Avant-garde, 4.
+Twenty and Twenty First Century

 LISTA DE TEXTOS PARA EL PRIMER EXAMEN AGOSTO 2014

 After completing a minimum of 60 credits and fulfilling all other requirements, students must pass a second written examination in Spanish.
 The examination will revolve around four areas: